verbb/workflow/docs/template-guides/email-notifications.md

 {{ submission.getCpEditUrl() }}
 ```

-## When a publisher approves or rejects an editor submission
+## When a Publisher Approves or Rejects an Editor Submission

 Variable | Description
 --- | ---